 How do I join Puente?

 Recruitment is continuous until the classes are full.
 The Puente Program operates under a first-come, first-serve basis.
 Send in your application ASAP for the best chances of acceptance.
+For more information, view frequently asked questions.

 - Application/Intake Form - Printable